immerjs/immer/readme.md

 **Note:** Immer v1.9+ supports Typescript v3.1+ only.

 ## Using `this`

-_Deprecated, this will probably be removed in a next major version, see [#308](https://github.com/mweststrate/immer/issues/308)_

 The recipe will be always invoked with the `draft` as `this` context.